-'Market ups and downs are a normal part of investing and the AustralianSuper investment team is well prepared to invest through these market conditions.'
+'Market ups and downs are a normal part of investing and the AustralianSuper investment team is well prepared to invest through these market conditions."

-It's been a volatile year for investment markets, as high inflation and rising interest rates contributed to negative returns in members' retirement savings.
-While this may be unsettling to see, it's important for members to stay calm and focus on their long-term retirement goals.
-Market ups and downs are a normal part of investing and the AustralianSuper investment team is well prepared to invest through these market conditions.
+It's been a volatile year for investment To deliver long-term investment markets, as high inflation and rising performance for members, the Balanced option invests in a interest rates contributed to negative returns in members' retirement diversified portfolio with exposure to different asset classes, sectors savings.
+While this may be unsettling to see, it's important for members and geographies.
+This diversification to stay calm and focus on their longoffers some protection during term retirement goals.
+Market ups market downturns and enables members' balances to grow over and downs are a normal part of investing and the AustralianSuper the long term. investment team is well prepared to invest through these market Investment option performance conditions.